IT Focus Area: Security

 Choosing What to Encrypt

-Before enterprises decide how to encrypt, they have to determine what to encrypt.
+Before enterprises can decide how to encrypt, they have to determine what to encrypt.

-Planning an encryption program should be part of an overall enterprise risk management and data governance planning process.
-A carefully planned, comprehensive approach that considers specifically which data sets—structured, or unstructured—should be encrypted, and how key management should work will generate greater efficiency and effectiveness for an IT organization.
+Developing an encryption program should be part of an overall enterprise risk management and data governance planning process.
+A comprehensive approach that considers specifically which data sets — structured, or unstructured — should be encrypted, and how key management should work will generate greater efficiency and effectiveness for an IT organization.

 There is no single universal standard for encrypting all data, on all systems, all the time.
 A successful approach will depend on the sensitivity and risk level of your organization’s information and its data storage methods.
 The first step is understanding the different types of encryption, and what encryption can and cannot do.

 In order for data to be secure, it must be protected throughout its lifecycle.
 It is therefore important to consider the state of the data you are trying to protect: data in motion (data being transmitted over a network), data at rest (in your data storage area or on desktops, laptops, mobile phones, tablets and Iot devices), or data in use (in the process of being generated, updated, erased, or viewed).
 Each presents unique challenges.
 And each may have different tools and methodologies that can be used to secure it.

 Full Disk Encryption with Pre-Boot Authentication (FDE w/ PBA) for endpoint protection

 Hardware Security Module (HSM) for key management lifecycle protection

 Encrypting File System (EFS) for storage protection